GetMetaMap/metamap-cordova-plugin/docs/metaMap-ionic-cordova.md

 ## iOS

 The following instructions are for iOS version 12.0 or higher.
-1. The latest version of Mati for iOS: https://cocoapods.org/pods/Mati-Global-ID-SDK.
+1. The latest version of MetaMap for iOS: https://cocoapods.org/pods/MetaMap-Global-ID-SDK.
   You can also check your podfile for version information.
 For example:
     ```ruby
     platform :ios, '12.0'
-    target 'demoCordovaMati' do
+    target 'demoCordovaMetaMap' do
-        pod 'Mati-Global-ID-SDK'
+        pod 'MetaMap-Global-ID-SDK'
     end
     ```
 1. In the iOS directory find the podfile and install: